Connie Francis – Somewhere, My Love

 Background

 Boris Pasternak‘s novel was published in the West amidst celebration and controversy.
-Parts of Pasternak’s book had been known in Samizdat since some time after World War II.
+Pasternak began writing it in 1945, and was giving private readings of excerpts as early as 1946.
 However, the novel was not completed until 1956.
 The book had to be smuggled out of the Soviet Union by an Italian called D’Angelo to be delivered to Giangiacomo Feltrinelli, a left-wing Italian publisher who published it shortly thereafter, in 1957.
 Helped by a Soviet campaign against the novel, it became a sensation throughout the non-communist world.
 It spent 26 weeks atop The New York Times best-seller list.

 Pasternak was awarded the 1958 Nobel Prize for Literature.
 While the citation noted his poetry, it was speculated that the prize was mainly for Doctor Zhivago, which the Soviet government saw as an anti-Soviet work, thus interpreting the award of the Nobel Prize as a gesture hostile to the Soviet Union.
 A target of the Soviet government’s fervent campaign to label him a traitor, Pasternak felt compelled to refuse the Prize.
 The situation became an international cause célèbre and made Pasternak a Cold War symbol of resistance to Soviet communism.